tektoncd/cli/docs/cmd/tkn_clustertask_start.md

-      --output string            format of TaskRun dry-run (yaml or json) -o, --outputresource strings   pass the output resource name and ref as name=ref -p, --param stringArray        pass the param as key=value for string type, or key=value1,value2,... for array type -s, --serviceaccount string    pass the serviceaccount name --showlog                  show logs right after starting the ClusterTask --timeout string           timeout for TaskRun
+      --output string            format of TaskRun dry-run (yaml or json) -o, --outputresource strings   pass the output resource name and ref as name=ref -p, --param stringArray        pass the param as key=value for string type, or key=value1,value2,... for array type --pod-template string      local or remote file containing a PodTemplate definition -s, --serviceaccount string    pass the serviceaccount name --showlog                  show logs right after starting the ClusterTask --timeout string           timeout for TaskRun